liuxin0824/DEG_rebuttal/README.md

-# ICML 15337 submission: Supplementary results in the rebuttal period
+# ICML 15337 submission: Supplementary results of the proposed DEG in the rebuttal period

 ## Section1.
 Updating the reward diagram.